lodestarcrew/template-html5-boilerplate/README.md

 - __banner-dcm-swiffy-nonRich.html__ - basic non-rich banner html file using *SWIFFY* for HTML5, mobile and in-app (see: https://developers.google.com/swiffy/).

 ### Branch Descriptions
-- __master-*__ - production branch.
+- __master__ - production branch.
 This branch represents the latest and greatest approved boilerplates.
 - __develop-*__ - development branches for various users, this is mainly for testing and management for other branches.

 ### Usage